Equipment for Phonescoping

 Note that if you have a camera with more than one lens, you will definitely need a proper camera app so that you force you use of just one camera at a time.

 Editing is one of the areas where phonescoping comes into it's own.
 Very simple and easy to use apps allow you to edit your footage on your phone and then share it on the internet almost instantly.
 As always there are plenty of options.
 Unfortunately almost all of them are quite buggy and tend to deal badly with slow motion footage.
-I've found significant flaws in all the main commercial apps.
-As a result I'm forced to make do with iMovie - an app that comes free with iOS on the iPhone.
-For more information see this comparative review of the main editing apps.
+After posting a bug report to VLLO, they fixed issues with slowmo, and this is now my video editor of choice.
+The interface is really straightforward, and some elements of it are actually pretty elegant.

 If you want to edit on an Android phone, it's worth trying out Quik.
 Thanks to @boywonderbirder for the recommendation.